McGlothlin/pelican-site/content/blog/cars/awd-myths.md

 ### What are the cons?

 AWD systems are heavy and complex.
-This causes a reduction in fuel economy compared to a comparable front-wheel drive or rear-wheel drive vehicle due to the added weight and [drivetrain power loss](https://youtu.be/BOFVnkrkQ6k){:target="\_blank"}.
+This causes a reduction in fuel economy compared to a front-wheel drive or rear-wheel drive vehicle due to the added weight and [drivetrain power loss](https://youtu.be/BOFVnkrkQ6k){:target="\_blank"}.
 The added complexity also requires additional maintenance.
 For example, if you neglect to rotate your tires religiously, you could mess up the differentials.
 Information like this is listed in the owner's manual so there's nothing to worry about if you know your maintenance schedule.
 You do know your vehicle's specific maintenance schedule, right?

 ### Does AWD help you stop faster?